yonis-savary/sharp-php/Docs/core/components.md

 ### Creation

-Let's say we want to create a `MagicOrderPrinter`, which is a class that can print a PDF of an order and log informations about it
+We want to create a `MagicOrderPrinter`, which is a class that can print a PDF of an order and log informations about it

-First we have to define our class
+First, we need to define our class

 ```php
 class MagicOrderPrinter